 A separate Harvard study estimates 60% to 90% of all doctor visits in the US are stress-related; common causes of stress include infertility, depression, hypertension, and aging.
 The World Health Organization estimates indicate that stressed-out employees cost American businesses $300 billion or more each year due to absenteeism, low production levels, and high turnover rates.

 Denninger's interest in the mind-body connection was sparked when, as a foreign exchange student the summer before he started college, he discovered tai chi in China.
-He devoted every morning for three weeks to mastering the ancient martial art under direction of a tai chi master.
+He devoted every morning for three weeks to master the ancient martial art under the direction of a tai chi master.
 Denninger says that the experience got the message "through my thick teenage skull that there was something very important about the breath and about inhabiting the present moment."
 He's carried that message forward into the medical research he does today.